- Assessor's Office

 CITY OF TRENTON 2023 REAL PROPERTY TAX POVERTY PARTIAL EXEMPTION GUIDELINES FOR PROPERTY TAX RELIEF UNDER SECTION 211.7U, P.A.
 206 OF 1893

 Section 211.7u(1) of the Michigan General Property Tax Act defines Poverty, or Hardship Exemption, as a method to provide relief for those who, in the judgment of the Board of Review, are unable to fully contribute to the annual property tax burden of their principal residence due to their financial situation.
 In order to qualify for the Hardship Exemption, the claimant must meet all of the following requirements.
 It may be possible that a claimant meets the income standard for the Hardship Exemption, but does not meet the asset standard or other standards as set forth in these guidelines.
 In this instance, the claimant would not qualify for the exemption even though the income standard was met.

 The Board of Review shall follow the policy and guidelines when granting or denying a Partial Hardship Exemption.
 The same standards shall apply to each claimant in the City for the assessment year.
 Hardship Applicants are not prohibited from also appealing the assessment of property for which the hardship claim is made before the Board of Review in the same year.

-1. Partial Hardship Exemptions shall apply only to the Applicant’s qualified Principal Residence and the property must be classified Residential for property tax purposes.
-Under no circumstances shall a Partial Hardship Exemption be granted or apply to the property of a business, partnership, or a corporation.
+1. Partial Hardship Exemptions shall apply only to the Applicant’s qualified Principal Residence and the property must be classified as Residential for property tax purposes.
+Under no circumstances shall a Partial Hardship Exemption be granted or applied to the property of a business, partnership, or corporation.